HL7/cgm/input/pagecontent/index.md

 - Providing a simple, accessible sharing method for non-technical users like patients and caregivers.
 - Enabling temporary data sharing for finite needs like referrals, research studies, or consultations.

-By defining a tightly-orchestrated Data Submission API as well as a more loosely-coupled SHLinks capability, this IG ensures comprehensive interoperability that accommodates diverse real-world requirements across the CGM data sharing landscape.
+This IG ensures comprehensive interoperability that accommodates diverse real-world requirements across the CGM data-sharing landscape by defining a tightly orchestrated Data Submission API and a more loosely coupled SHLinks capability.

 #### Actors